AnaqiAmir/MiniGram/Report.md

 <img width="180" alt="Q9 Output" src="https://github.com/user-attachments/assets/7aca1111-abd3-48b9-85b5-82f53e66d1ef">

+### Question 10
-### 10. What is the ratio between followers and following for influencers?
+What is the ratio between followers and following for influencers?
 What about for non-influencers?
 Compare the two ratios.

 ```sql
 -- Num of followings (influencers)